Generation Ami: Plot

 Apu unknowingly falls for her, in the sweet-sour bond of love, friendship, and promises.
-Apu tries to get her back on track, ensure her medications and checkups properly, try understand her; but could not see into Durga well enough.
-Durga confided in herself, a lot more that what Apu could ever come to know.
-By the time Apu could even realize that Durga had become such integral a part of him, Durga leaves.
+Apu tries to get her back on track, ensures her medications and checkups are properly done, try to understand her; but could not see into Durga well enough.
+Durga confided in herself, a lot more than what Apu could ever come to know.
+By the time Apu could even realize that Durga had become such an integral part of him, Durga commits suicide.

-Its the autumn bidding goodbye for bleak, cold winter to dawn in.
+It's the autumn bidding goodbye to bleak, cold winter to dawn.
 Apu-Durga can never be complete without one another, as we have seen since Pather Panchali times.
-Apu never can fill up the void within, the special place he had for Durga, not even knowing she meant something to him.
+Apu can never fill up the void within, the special place he had for Durga, not even knowing she meant something to him.